Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

       container that can run the test suite and autograding tools.
-    - Use testing to detect a failure in a Python program and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the Python programs not longer contains the failure and the fix did not compromise other functions in the program.
+    - Use testing to detect a failure in a Python program and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the Python programs no longer contains the failure and the fix did not compromise other functions in the program.

 - **Using Version Control Systems**:
   - A learner will use the GitHub version control system in the following